davebshow/structures/README.md

 Edges
 =====
 Finally we have the actual edge object.
-The edge object has three attributes: .data, any data stored in the edge, assigned upon instantiation of the object. .source and .target, which are references to linked list nodes in the edge list of the corresponding adajacent nodes, assigned upon addition to the graph:
+The edge object has three attributes: .data, any data stored in the edge, assigned upon instantiation of the object. .source and .target, which are references to linked list nodes in the edge list of the corresponding adjacent nodes, assigned upon addition to the graph:
 ```python
 >>> e = Edge("LatAmerFruits")